Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: The primitive model

-We consider the mass change of real-droplets through the condensation/evaporation process according to K\"{o}heler's theory, which takes into account the solution and curvature effects on the droplet's equilibrium vapor pressure (K\"{o}heler 1936; Rogers and Yau 1989) .
+We consider the mass change of droplets through the condensation/evaporation process according to K\"{o}heler's theory, which takes into account the solution and curvature effects on the droplet's equilibrium vapor pressure \citep[][Chap.~13]{Kohler1936, Rogers, Pruppacher}.
 The growth equation of the radius $R_i$ is derived as the following.

 Here, $S$ is the ambient saturation ratio; $F_k$ represents the thermodynamic term associated with heat conduction; $F_d$ is the term associated with vapor diffusion; the term $a/R_i$ represents the curvature effect which expresses the increase in saturation ratio over a droplet as compared to a plane surface; the term $b/R_i^3$ shows the reduction in vapor pressure due to the presence of a dissolved substance and $b$ depends on the mass of solute $M_i$ dissolved in the droplet.
-Numerically, $a \simeq 3.3 \times 10^{-5} / T~\mathrm{(cm)}$ and $ b \simeq 4.3 i M_i/m_s~(\mathrm{cm}^3)$, where $T~(\mathrm K)$ is the temperature, $i\simeq2$ is the degree of ionic dissociation, $m_s$ is the molecular weight of the solute. $R_v$ is the individual gas constant for water vapor, $K$ is the coefficient of thermal conductivity of air, $D$ is the molecular diffusion coefficient, $L$ is the latent heat of vaporization, and $e_s(T)$ is the saturation vapor pressure.
+Numerically, $a \simeq 3.3 \times 10^{-5}~\mathrm{cm~K}/T$ and $ b \simeq 4.3~\mathrm{cm}^3~ i M_i/m_s$, where $T$ is the temperature, $i\simeq2$ is the degree of ionic dissociation, $m_s$ is the molecular weight of the solute. $R_v$ is the individual gas constant for water vapor, $K$ is the coefficient of thermal conductivity of air, $D$ is the molecular diffusion coefficient, $L$ is the latent heat of vaporization, $e_s(T)$ is the saturation vapor pressure, and $\rho_\mathrm{liq}=1.0~\mathrm{g~cm^{-3}}$ is the density of liquid water.